makmn1/JavaScript_Calculator/README.md

 - Bug fixes.
 - Change file names to match function names.

+**[Version 1.3] 2021, December 6th**
+- Lots of bug fixes.
+- Lots of code refactoring.
+- Added API support for calculations (MathJS) and random quotes on page load.
+- Added CSS styling to remove dullness of page.

 ## FIXED BUGS
 **[Version 1.1]**
 - Fixed a major bug where false priority was given in postfix conversion.